Regardless of what you spend on Facebook ads, it's vital to maximize your returns.

 To Conclude

-Facebook A/B testing is vital for improving their performance.
+Facebook A/B testing is vital for improving the performance of your ad campaigns.

-Use the info in this article to start experimenting, testing different elements to discover what your audience likes best, and as a result drive up the returns you achieve from running your ads, potentially significantly.
+So start experimenting, testing different elements to discover what your audience likes best, and drive up your ROI, potentially significantly.